 professional development for

-Spartanburg Art Museum is pleased to announce our new Professional Development program for regional educators.
-This program focuses on new technologies, research, methodologies, and materials, to help guide art educators in regional school districts.
+Spartanburg Art Museum's Professional Development program for regional educators focuses on new technologies, research, methodologies, and materials, to help guide art educators in regional school districts.

 These opportunities help teachers stay up-to-date on scholarship, literature, best practices, and trends in the evolving world of art education.